Seminar Machine Learning in Phylogenetics and Population Genetics SS 2024

 Currently, the following topics are available:

-• Simulation of genotypes and prediction of phenotypes using machine learning in plant breeding programs (bioinfo)
+• Simulation of genotypes and prediction of phenotypes using machine learning in plant breeding programs (bioinfo or machine learning)

 (in collaboration with computomics)